wvanderen/science-of-revolution/docs/spec.md

 - FR-HL-2: Users can attach markdown-formatted notes; autosave drafts until submitted.
 - FR-HL-3: Visibility options: `private`, `cohort`, `global` (future).
 MVP enforces `private` + `cohort`.
 - FR-HL-4: Shared highlights appear in community feed sorted by `posted_at`; include reactions count placeholder for future voting.
+- FR-HL-5: Highlight toolbar must remain available for multi-paragraph selections and support an `h` keyboard shortcut to save using the current color/visibility.
+- FR-HL-6: Highlight context menu opens a note editor modal so users can create, edit, or delete notes without leaving the reader, including a `Ctrl+Enter` shortcut to save.
+- FR-HL-7: Highlights with notes display an inline indicator in the reader, and the context menu surfaces existing note text for quick review.
+- FR-HL-8: Saving or updating highlights and notes triggers contextual toast confirmations; errors surface toast feedback as well.

 ### 6.4 Progress & Achievements
 - FR-Progress-1: Section completion tracked automatically when ≥90% of text scrolled/read; manual toggle available.